Cardin, Portman Lead Bipartisan Bill to Make Work Opportunity Tax Credit Permanent

 Bill Strengthens Federal Effort to Connect Long-Term Unemployed With Jobs

-WASHINGTON – U.S. Senators Ben Cardin (D-Md.), Rob Portman (R-Ohio), Roy Blunt (R-Mo.), Sherrod Brown (D-Ohio), Bill Cassidy (R-La.), and Bob Menendez (D-N.J.) introduced bipartisan legislation – the Work Opportunity Tax Credit & Jobs Act – to make permanent the Work Opportunity Tax Credit (WOTC), which encourages employers to hire individuals who face significant barriers to employment.
-Currently, the WOTC expires on December 31, 2019.
+WASHINGTON – U.S. Senators Ben Cardin (D-Md.) and Rob Portman (R-Ohio), Roy Blunt (R-MO), Sherrod Brown (D-Ohio), Bill Cassidy (R-La.), and Bob Menendez (D-N.J.) introduced bipartisan legislation – the Work Opportunity Tax Credit & Jobs Act – to make permanent the Work Opportunity Tax Credit (WOTC), which encourages employers to hire individuals who face significant barriers to employment.
+Currently, the WOTC expires on December 31, 2025.

 “The Work Opportunity Tax Credit is one of our best tools to promote the employment of those who find it hardest to get a job.
 But to be effective employers need the certainty a permanent extension provides and tens of thousands of families in Maryland need to know we have their back from now on,” said Senator Cardin.
 “That’s why we need to invest in this effective program permanently, to ensure those who need the most help are getting it.”

-“Our economy is creating jobs and increasing wages, and that’s good news, but we have much more work ahead to help those individuals who are in the shadows and struggling to find meaningful employment,” said Senator Portman.
-“Encouraging employers to hire those who have the most trouble finding work is good policy, and that’s why we should make the Work Opportunity Tax Credit permanent.”
+“Because of the ongoing COVID-19 pandemic, now more than ever individuals who are in the shadows are struggling to find meaningful employment,” said Senator Portman.
+“Encouraging employers to hire those who have the most trouble finding work is good policy, and while securing a five-year extension last year was a positive step, it’s critical that we make the Work Opportunity Tax Credit permanent.”

 Next Article Previous Article